-The formal program lasts through one semester (September – November).
+The formal program lasts through one semester.
 Each pair determines the time commitment based on their goals for the year.
-It is required for the mentor/mentee pairs to meet twice — once in October and once in November — for the student to receive class credit points.
+It is required for the mentor/mentee pairs to meet twice before the end of the semester for the student to receive class credit points.
 These dates are suggested by the professor to ensure the best experience.
 It is important that pairs engage in consistent communication, and have mutual expectations for the frequency of interaction.
 If they choose to, pairs can continue their relationship beyond the school year, outside of the formal program.

 If the student is not doing for class credit or virtual mentoring, the mentoring relationship can be established by each pair.
 It is recommended to touch base at least once a month and to still establish goals and a set guideline of what the pair hopes to accomplish.

 The matches are made by the Office of Outreach and Engagement based on the preference lists made by both the student and mentor after Meet Your Mentor.
 Unfortunately, not all of the pairs can be matched perfectly, so we ask mentors to keep an open mind when working with their student mentee.

 For virtual mentoring, mentors and mentees are paired according to their survey application, industry and post-graduation desired location.

 Please keep in mind selection is determined by number of students participating in the mentorship program and from completion of the survey.

 What types of topics do pairs discuss?

 Often, students are looking for a sounding board for decisions and milestones they might experience during their college career.
 Some areas where a mentor can be of assistance include selecting a major, understanding career paths, discussing a professional area, discussing a specific industry, leadership, building a personal network, resume and cover letter help, interview preparation, negotiating job offers, transition to the workplace, workplace experiences, and considering an advanced degree.